jonassiewertsen/statamic-how-to-addon/DOCUMENTATION.md

 # How does it work?

-First of all, you need to make screen recordings, on how your site works.
+First of all, you need to make screen recordings on how your site works.
 This part only needs to be done once by yourself.
 I can't help you there.

-Upload your videos, give them a name and maybe a short description if you want.
-The addon will display all videos nicely and your clients can watch those videos over and over again, by just logging onto the control panel.
+Upload your videos, give them a name, and maybe a short description if you want.
+The addon will display all videos nicely and your clients can watch those videos over and over again by just logging onto the control panel.

-Your videos will be hosted by the client himself and he cant lose a link to them or anything similar.
+Your videos will be hosted by the client himself, so he can't lose a link to them or anything similar.
 How great is that?

-English and German translation is already provided, but you can easily add your own translation to the addon.
+English and German translation is provided already, but you can easily add your own translation.

 # Installation